zeroboo/go-regen-resource/README.md

-# go-regen-resource
+# regen-resource
+Go package to model regenerative resources.
-Resources that can be regenerated when time passed like health, character's energy
+Regenerative resources are resources that can regenerate when time passed:  health, character's energy